 Our flexible graduate programs allow students to study a wide range of subjects within the field of Germanic Studies.
-Students will be taught by award-winning faculty members that represent a broad range of perspectives and approaches to our vibrant field.
-Highly active in their research and internationally engaged, our professors are eager to provide supervision and mentorship to interested graduate students in areas ranging from literary and cultural studies, to cinema and media studies, digital humanities, and many more.
+Students will be taught by award-winning faculty members that represent a broad range of perspectives and approaches to our field.
+Highly active in their research and internationally engaged, our professors are eager to provide supervision and mentorship to interested graduate students in areas ranging from literary and cultural studies to cinema and media studies, digital humanities, and many more.

 The MA in Germanic Studies can be a standalone credential or preparation for doctoral study in various fields.
 The PhD program focuses on the development of expertise rooted in interdisciplinary research and teaching within Germanic Studies.

-Our course offerings include approaches from historical, cultural, media, performance, and gender/sexuality studies, and move beyond a traditional epoch-based mode of disciplinary engagement.
+Our course offerings include approaches from historical, cultural, media, linguistic, performance, and gender/sexuality studies, and move beyond a traditional epoch-based mode of disciplinary engagement.

 CENES is a comparative department and is also home to faculty members with expertise in Nordic and Slavic studies.
 In addition, Danish, German, Polish, Russian, and Swedish language courses are taught in the department.

 Pursuing graduate work in Germanic Studies at UBC also means working closely with other exciting departments and programs to which our faculty and students have ties.
 These units include the Institute for Gender, Race, Sexuality, and Social Justice, the Institute for European Studies, Media Studies, Language Sciences, Science and Technology Studies, the Migration Cluster, Medieval Studies, the Department of History, the School of Information, and Rare Books and Special Collections at UBC Library.